-The Run of My Life…Empower Survivors of Domestic Abuse by Melissa Cairns, Race Director On My Own Two Feet
+The Run of My Life…Empower Survivors of Domestic Abuse by Melissa Cairns, mind Race Director On My Own Two Feet

-As I run through the trees, jumping over roots and ducking under branches, the only sounds I hear are the crunching of the leaves under my feet and the breath leaving my body.
+As I run through the trees, pills jumping over roots and ducking under branches, the only sounds I hear are the crunching of the leaves under my feet and the breath leaving my body.
 There are no other people around for miles and miles.
 Suddenly, my heart feels heavy as I reflect on my life.
 This is not where I planned on being.
 Alone.
 I feel so alone.
 And angry.
 And exhausted.
 I raise my face to the heavens and tears stream down my cheeks.
 I kick at the rocks.
 I scream at the clouds.

 The trees sway in the breeze and simply smile in response.
 The river gurgles and giggles back.
 The birds sing and rejoice.
 In a moment of clarity, it occurs to me that the world embraces me, just as I am, without judgment.
 It allows me to hurt.
 It allows me to love.
 I stand still and listen to what she tells me.